Testing for Network and Spatial Autocorrelation: Concluding Remarks

 Under network dependence, adjacent pairs are expected to exhibit the greatest correlations, and for robustness we used the adjacency matrix as the weight matrix for calculating the test statistic, thereby restricting our analysis to adjacent pairs; if researchers have substantive knowledge of the dependence mechanism other weights may increase power and efficiency.

 Researchers should be aware of the possibility of dependence in their observations, both when studying social networks explicitly and when observations are sampled from a single community for reasons of convenience.
-As we have seen in the classic Framingham Heart Study example, such observations can be correlated, potentially rendering i.i.d.~statistical methods invalid.
-In a forthcoming companion paper, we illustrate the consequences of assuming that observations are independent when they may in fact exhibit network dependence.
+As we have seen in the classic Framingham Heart Study example, such observations can be dependence, potentially rendering i.i.d. statistical methods invalid.
+In a companion paper~\citep{lee2019network}, we delve deeper into the consequences of assuming that observations are independent when they may in fact exhibit network dependence.
+That paper focuses on continuous and binary variables, but similar conclusions hold for the categorical variables that we addressed in this paper.